You may always be interested in learning a foreign language. But picking a language that suits you best can be exciting yet challenging.

 Speaking French makes you more globally ready since you gain a deeper understanding of countries.
 So, in this German vs. French contest, the latter would have a higher inclination toward education.

 Do not let the number of speakers deter you.
-Rather than knowing how many people speak a language, it is more important to know who and where they are.
+It is more important to know who and where the speakers are than to know how many people speak a language.

 3. Which one of the two is easier to learn?

-Having Latin roots, French and German belong to the Indo-European family of languages.
-But there are many differences between the two.
+French and German, with Latin roots, belong to the Indo-European family of languages.
+However, there are many differences between them.

 From the difficulty perspective, both are the same.
 Both are easier and more hard languages to learn at the same time, depending on various aspects of the language.
 This is primarily true for speakers of English and Latin-derived languages.